Seikilos/FAQs/Visual Studio/Readme.md

 It does not exist there, obviously and instead turning to the offline layout, it pulls the catalog file and tries to download it.

 Possible workarounds:
-* Copy all packages from the offline layout manually to `%PROGRAMDATA%/Microsoft/VisualStudio/Packages`
+* Copy all packages from the offline layout manually to `%PROGRAMDATA%/Microsoft/VisualStudio/Packages`.
+Then try again.
+Note: This might require a lot of disk space
 * Download a new vanilla offline layout and try again